Columbine High School

-Columbine High School (CHS) is a public high school in Columbine, Colorado, United States, in the Denver metropolitan area.
-It is part of the Jefferson County Public Schools district.
+Columbine High School (CHS) is a public high school in Columbine, Colorado.
+It is part of Jefferson County Public Schools.
+In the 2023–24 academic year, it enrolled 1,667 students.

-In 1999, it became the scene of an infamous mass shooting, where 12 students and one teacher were murdered by senior students Eric Harris and Dylan Klebold before the pair committed suicide.
+In 1999, it became the scene of an infamous mass shooting, where 13 students and one teacher were murdered, including a victim who died in 2025, by senior students Eric Harris and Dylan Klebold before the pair committed suicide.

 History

 Columbine High School opened in 1973 with a capacity for 1,652 students.
 It was named after the surrounding community of Columbine, which in turn was named after the state flower of Colorado: the columbine.
 The school's first principal was Gerald Difford.
 There was no senior class during the school's first year; its first graduating class was in 1975.
 The school colors were selected through a vote by students at Ken Caryl Junior High School and Bear Creek High School, who were the first to attend Columbine High School when it opened in 1973.

-The school has undergone significant renovations since it first opened: in 1995, with the addition of a new cafeteria and library; in 1999–2000 (after the massacre), with interior renovations to the corridors, cafeteria, and former library; and in the early 2000s, with the addition of the new HOPE Columbine Memorial Library and a memorial on the site.
+The school has undergone significant renovations since it first opened: in 1995, with the addition of a new cafeteria and library; in 1999–2000, with interior renovations to the corridors, cafeteria, and former library; and in the early 2000s, with the addition of the new HOPE Columbine Memorial Library and a memorial on the site.

 Massacre

 Columbine High School was the site of one of the deadliest mass shootings in modern United States history.
-The shootings occurred on April 20, 1999, when senior students Eric Harris and Dylan Klebold killed twelve students and a teacher, and wounded 24 others, before they both committed suicide.
+The shootings occurred on April 20, 1999, when senior students Eric Harris and Dylan Klebold opened fire and killed 13 students and a teacher, and wounded 23 others, 20 of them by gunfire, before they both committed suicide in the library.
 The massacre made headlines both nationally and internationally, making Columbine a household name, and causing a moral panic in U.S. high schools.
-It was the deadliest high school shooting in U.S. history until February 14, 2018, when 17 people were killed in the Stoneman Douglas High School shooting.
+It was the deadliest high school shooting in U.S. history until it was surpassed by the Parkland high school shooting on February 14, 2018, in which 17 people were killed.

 After the shooting, classes at Columbine were held at nearby Chatfield Senior High for the remaining three weeks of that school year.

 The school went through a major renovation in 1995, just four years before the massacre, adding a new library and cafeteria.
 After the shootings, Columbine completely demolished its library, located above the cafeteria, since it was the site where the majority of the deaths occurred.
 The site was then turned into a memorial ceiling and atrium; a new, larger library was built on the hill where the shooting began and dedicated to the memory of the victims.

 By 2019, the school remained a "macabre tourist attraction" for those fascinated by the massacre, with hundreds stopped annually caught trespassing on the grounds or trying to enter the buildings.
 In June 2019, the superintendent of Jefferson County Public Schools proposed tearing down the school and rebuilding it more securely to lessen its "morbid fascination".